 Colposcopy and Cervical Biopsy.

-test is highly reliable for finding HPV when it is present.
+test is highly reliable for finding high-risk types of HPV.
 But an HPV test may

 come back positive when you do not have an HPV infection.
 This is called a